East Wanneroo District Structure Plan

 • removal of a neighbourhood connector running north-south through Precinct 2

-There are a number of changes to the existing planning framework that need to be put in place before land within the East Wanneroo District Structure Plan area can be subdivided and developed.
+Development within the DSP area will take place progressively as changes to the existing planning framework must be put in place before land can be subdivided and developed.

-This includes the formal reservation of land under the Metropolitan Region Scheme for the provision of parkland, an improved transport network, high schools and regional sports facilities, and the rezoning of land from Urban Deferred or Rural to Urban.
+This includes the reservation of land under the Metropolitan Region Scheme for the provision of parklands, an improved transport network, high schools and regional sports facilities, and the rezoning of land from Urban Deferred or Rural to Urban.

 How will new infrastructure be funded?